-Recent work has involved basic questions of narrative meaning-making and well-being among college- and community-recruited adults, as well as more applied questions involving ties between the organization of community adults' trauma narratives and longitudinal posttraumatic and depressive symptoms.
+Dr. Booker's recent work has involved basic questions of narrative meaning-making and well-being among college- and community-recruited adults, as well as more applied questions involving ties between the organization of community adults' trauma narratives and longitudinal posttraumatic and depressive symptoms.
 Dr. Booker is currently conducting multi-phase studies of mother-adolescent reminiscing and emerging adult reminiscing, addressing the ways autobiographical reminiscing is related to social support and socialization, personality, and identity.

 PSYCH 2410 - Developmental Psychology

 Booker, J. A. (2018).
 Patterns of growth and distancing in emerging adults’ narratives of challenging experiences.
 Social Development. doi: 10.1111/sode.12354

 Booker, J.A., Capriola-Hall, N. N., Greene, R. W., & Ollendick, T. H. (2018).
 The parent-relationship and post-treatment child outcomes across two treatments for oppositional defiant disorder.
 Journal of Clinical Child and Adolescent Psychology. https://doi.org/10.1080/15374416.2018.1555761